DaveMielke/NBP/b2g/ui/doc/introduction.rst

 that this mode can't be enabled unless `Long Press Mode`_ is enabled (another accident prevention scheme).

-See `Developer Actions`_ for a list of additional key combinations that this mode defines.
+See `Developer Operations`_ for a list of additional key combinations that this mode defines.